hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 This example shows how to use the metadata from an EC2 instance to authenticate to a [vault cluster][vault_cluster].

+Vault provides multiple ways to authenticate a human or machine to Vault, known as [auth methods][auth_methods].
+For example, a human can authenticate with a Username & Password or with GitHub.

-Vault provides multiple [auth methods][auth_methods] such as Username & Password, GitHub etc. Among those methods you will find AWS.
-The way it works is that it understands [AWS][aws_auth] as a trusted third party, and relies on AWS itself for affirming if an authentication source such as an EC2 Instance or other resources like a Lambda Function are legitimate sources or not.
-Basically, if AWS trusts the origin, then so do we.
+Among those methods you will find [AWS][aws_auth].
+The way it works is that Vault understands AWS as a trusted third party, and relies on AWS itself for affirming if an authentication source such as an EC2 Instance or other resources like a Lambda Function are legitimate sources or not.

-There are currently two ways an AWS resource can authenticatate: `ec2` and `iam`.
-In this example, we will explore the first option.
+There are currently two ways an AWS resource can authenticatate to Vault: `ec2` and `iam`.
+In this example, we demonstrate the [AWS EC2 Auth Method][ec2_auth].

 **Note**: To keep this example as simple to deploy and test as possible and because we are focusing on authentication, it deploys the Vault cluster into your default VPC and default subnets,